 Access: Challenging.
-Over 500km of off-road driving and a hike to 1,400m altitude is required to reach the crater’s edge.
+Over 300 miles of off-road driving and a hike up to 4,600 feet of altitude is required to reach the crater’s edge.

-Accessed through a jungle filled with chimpanzees, monkeys, and bushbuck, this desolate 1.2km diameter summit rim offers the chance to stare directly into a mosaic of extremely fluid lava.
+Accessed through a jungle filled with chimpanzees, monkeys and bushbuck, this desolate .75-mile diameter summit rim offers the chance to stare directly into a mosaic of extremely fluid lava.
 Hot gases explode beneath the crusted surface to create spectacular red-hot fountains.

 Location: Aeolian Islands, Italy

 Activity: High.
 After a winter of relative quiet, there are now up to four explosions per hour in the crater.

 Danger: Low.
 The area is well monitored and active sites can only be visited with experienced guides.

 Access: Easy.
 The island is accessed by boat on organized tours.